-Draper Installation
+8.2 - Draper Installation

-- Make sure that the quick release lever is in the open position prior to installing the draper on the deck.
-The location of the lever is shown in the illustration titled 'Deck Tensioning' located on the bottom of the following page. - Place draper bundle on the top of deck runners, and unroll with the slats facing up.
-Be sure to align the v-guide with the notched side of the roller toward the rear end of the swather. - 3.
-Wrap draper around one of the rollers and feed draper into the bottom runner of the deck.
+- 1. Make sure that the quick release lever is in the open position prior to installing the draper on the deck.
+The location of the lever is shown in Fig. 96 on page 58. - 2.
+Place draper bundle on the top of deck runners, and unroll with the slats facing up.
+Be sure to align the v-guide with the notched side of the roller toward the rear end of the swather. - Wrap draper around one of the rollers and feed draper into the bottom runner of the deck.
 The bottom runners will support the draper, and prevent it from hanging down. - 4.
 Pull draper through bottom runner, and wrap around the other roller.
 Pull the ends of the draper together.
 Install a connector bar to close the joint.
 Take note of the position of the rounded corners on the connector bar. - 5.
 The heads of the screws for the connector bar should be installed from the centre opening side.
 This helps prevent the crop being caught on the screws.
-Complete the installation by adjusting tension and tracking as described on the following pages. - Once the draper is installed on the draper deck, close the quick release lever (shown on following page) to apply tension to the draper.
+Complete the installation by adjusting tension and tracking as described on the following pages. - 6.
+Once the draper is installed on the draper deck, close the quick release lever (shown on following page) to apply tension to the draper.